AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageActorCritic.md

 * epsilonDecayFactor: The higher the value, the slower the epsilon decays.
 The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.

+* totalNumberOfReinforcementsToUpdateMainModel: The required total number of reinforce() function call from all child models to update the main model.

+* actionSelectionFunction: The function on how to choose an action.
+Available options are:

+    * Maximum

+    * Sample (Requires the outputs to be in normal distribution format)

 ### addActorCriticModel()